 About the USC Income Tax Clinic

-Western’s annual student tax clinic is hosted by USC Income Tax, and takes place this year March 25th-29th, 2019.
+Western’s student tax clinic is hosted by your USC, and takes place every year in March.

 It is a free income-tax filing service facilitated by our team of CRA-certified and trained student volunteers.

 Following USC and Western guidelines in light on the COVID-19 pandemic, the Clinic is looking into online/dropoff solutions to ensure that clients can still get the tax refunds they’re entitled to.
 Updates will be provided as soon as they are available.